 Two Veterans Groups Unite

-″The merger gives us a greater voice,″ Joe Buscher, past national commander of the UVVO, said Monday. ″It gives us strength.″
+″The merger gives us a greater voice,″ said Joe Buscher, past national commander of the UVVO. ″It gives us strength.″

-Both organizations have lobbied on such issues as Agent Orange, jobs for Vietnam veterans and problems of adjustment encountered by some veterans.
+Both organizations lobbied for legislation in Washington, addressing the issues of Agent Orange, jobs for Vietnam veterans and problems of adjustment.